-4. Within ten (10) calendar days following receipt of the Director’s written SDS Letter of Determination, if the grievant disagrees with the determination, the grievant may seek a review with the Associate Provost to which the Director of the Center for Student Success and the Accommodations Officer report.
-The grievant shall submit a written letter requesting a review of the SDS Letter of Determination to the Associate Provost, with a copy sent to the Director of the Center for Student Success, setting forth:
+4. Within ten (10) calendar days following receipt of the Director’s written SDS Letter of Determination, if the grievant disagrees with the determination, the grievant may seek a review with the Associate Provost to which the Director of Student Success and the Accommodations Officer report.
+The grievant shall submit a written letter requesting a review of the SDS Letter of Determination to the Associate Provost, with a copy sent to the Director of Student Success, setting forth:

 5. Upon receiving a timely letter seeking a review of the SDS Letter of Determination, the Associate Provost shall send the grievant a written acknowledgment of receipt.

 6. The Associate Provost, or designee, shall review the grievant’s letter, the original Review Request Form, the SDS Letter of Determination, as well as any additional records or documents forwarded by the Director.
 The Associate Provost, at his or her sole discretion, may also gather additional information necessary to the consideration of the grievant’s appeal, including, but not limited to, interviewing individuals, including the grievant, who may possess relevant information.
 If requested, the grievant shall supply any additional information and/or documents as requested by the Associate Provost.
 The Associate Provost shall complete his or her review within 30 calendar days or as soon as possible thereafter.